TLCFEM/ezp/docs/Intro/Motivation.md

 ### Why not SuperLU?

-The codebase is messy and hard to maintain due to, for example, abuse of macros.
-And it is not significantly faster than other direct solvers.
+~~The codebase is messy and hard to maintain due to, for example, abuse of macros.~~ ~~And it is not significantly faster than other direct solvers.~~ I do not like its code aesthetics.

 ## References